 Top 21 Questions About Amtrak Rooms

-• Online tickets are an easy way to book your next adventure anywhere and anytime, plus you can also modify your trip.
+Online tickets are an easy way to book your next adventure anywhere and anytime.
+You can also modify your trip.

-• You could also use a travel agent, and there are authorized Amtrak travel agents and others specializing in rail travel.
+You could also use a travel agent.
+There are authorized Amtrak travel agents and others specializing in rail travel.

 3) Are Room Prices Per Person?